idaholab/moose/modules/doc/content/application_usage/input_syntax.md

 This can be used in any arbitrary nested context in an input file and included files can include other included files.
-The only requirement is that the included files must contain a set of syntatically complete blocks or parameters.
+The only requirement is that the included files must contain a set of syntactically complete blocks or parameters.